Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 * Please note, the Farragut Branch of the Knox County Clerk's Office offers select services.
 Please call ahead to verify your request can be handled at the Farragut Branch.

+Anyone cited to appear before the Municipal Court may present his/her own case before the judge unless the defendant is a corporation or limited liability company.
+This includes the right to present witnesses, documents, and other relevant evidence.
+The retention or use of any attorney is up to the discretion of the cited party.
 If the named defendant is a corporation or limited liability company, that legal entity must be represented by an attorney if it is to appear before the court.

 Anchor Park 11730 Turkey Creek RoadVisit the Anchor Park web site for more details